ECU-Sensing/stemx/README.md

 2. Review ClassroomPresentation PDF
 3. Modify the Object Detection Code `detect.py`.
 Look for `# TODO` 3.1.
 Find where you should be printing results and consider how you will use that to check for your class. **Hint:** We covered this yesterday `names[int(c)]` will return the class string for each object it sees.
 So `if` it sees a bird `names[int(c)] == 'bird'` will be true.
    3.2.
 You are given an example of how to use `time.time()` to get the current time.
-Use those two tools to exit that detection loop after your sampling window is complete. **Hint:** `If` i run `time1=time.time()` and wait 30 minutes and run it again `time2=time.time()` again.
+Use those two tools to exit that detection loop after your sampling window is complete. **Hint:** `If` i run `time1=time.time()` and wait 30 minutes and run it again `time2=time.time()`.
 What do you think `time1 - time2` will equal?
    3.2. **BEFORE** you try to run the detect.py you must search through those `import` statements and make sure you have all the necessary supporting directories in the same location. **Hint:** Look at the folder names currently in `/home/pi/yolov7` and see if any match your `from` or `import` statements .
 You can copy the ones you want right where you will need them.
 4. Setup LoRa Radio and Code
-  5.1 Follow `RADIO.md` and `SOFTWARE.md`
+  4.1 Follow `RADIO.md` and `SOFTWARE.md`
-1. Modify the `data.py` file to make sure you are transmitting your data the correct way.
+5. Modify the `data.py` file to make sure you are transmitting your data the correct way.
 Check `DATA.md`
-2. Transmit your data to PITON
+6. Transmit your data to PITON
-    7.1 To run the LoRa code (transmit) you need to run: `python3 main.py`
+    6.1 To run the LoRa code (transmit) you need to run: `python3 main.py`
-3. Commit Code with Git
+7. Commit Code with Git

 ## Building Blocks:
 ![Diagram](images/LoRaScriptAssociation.png)